DhyeyR-007/Monocular-Video-based-Odometry-using-KITTI-dataset-/README.md

 1. Image Capture: Kt and Kt + 1
 2. Undistortion of images:(Distortion happens once lines that are straight in reality become arced in images, hence reimbursement lens distortion).
-3. Using FAST algorithm to detect features in image It, and tracking these features using method regarding optical flow, to It + 1.
+3. Using FAST algorithm to detect features in image It, and tracking these features using method regarding optical flow, to Kt + 1.
 4. Launch a new search of coordiantes if no. of tracked coordinates are < than the threshold(here 2000).
 5. Implementing Nister's 5-point algorithm along with RANSAC to find required matrix equation.
 6. Estimate R (rotation matrix), t(translation vector) from required matrix established by Nister's algorithm.